Which One Is the Best for Bass?

 Fishing forums single out crankbaits as one of the best search baits for bass.
 The reason they work with bass is that they perform well at different depth ranges.
 Therefore, when colder months arrive, basses tend to move deeper into the lake, and you need something powerful to help you locate them.

-Specifically, the square bill crankbait is considered the most successful search bait when it comes to the regular autumn migration when bass travels up on the flats to seek shade.
+Specifically, the square bill crankbait is considered the most successful search bait when it comes to the regular autumn migration when bass travel up on the flats to seek shade.
 In this case, set up ambush sites on the secondary points and drop-offs halfway to three-quarters of the way down into the coves or creeks.

 crank baits - Fishing Lures and Baits